fabrizio-pasti/esqlj-elastic-jdbc/README.md

 **Sample SQL query**

 ### How to configure DBeaver to use esqlj driver (without Elastic login)
-- Create a new connection of type ElasticSearch
+- Create a new connection of type Elasticsearch
 - Click "Edit Driver Settings"
 - Change:
   - Class Name: `org.fpasti.jdbc.esqlj.EsDriver`